arvidsson-kaller/LiUtils/README.md

 ### Backend `Node.js`
-For the more complex backend tasks, statefulness and more resoures are required.
+For the more complex backend tasks, statefulness and more resources are required.
 * Typescript based
 * Rest API with `Swagger/OpenAPI`
   * `tsoa` generates `Express.js` endpoints